-Aberdeenshire Council’s Environmental Policy was adopted in September 2013.
-This new corporate policy aligns with the Climate Change Act 2009 Public Bodies Duties and articulates local commitments across the sustainable development agenda.
-The Council recently approved a CO2 reduction target of 44% by 2020.
+Aberdeenshire Council’s Environmental Policy was re-published in May 2015.
+The corporate policy aligns with the Climate Change Act 2009 Public Bodies Duties and articulates local commitments across the sustainable development agenda.
+The Council has approved a CO2 reduction target of 44% by 2020.

-With around one quarter of Scotland’s arable land, a large wind resource and areas with high levels of tree cover, Aberdeenshire has significant potential to produce heat, electricity and, indirectly, hydrogen, from renewable resources.
+With around one quarter of Scotland’s arable land, a large wind resource, water resources and areas with high levels of tree cover, Aberdeenshire has significant potential to produce heat, electricity and, indirectly, hydrogen, from renewable resources.

 The Council recognises the environmental and economic benefits of reduced dependence on hydrocarbon fuels.
 It is working with a range of partners to encourage local ownership of renewable energy schemes to the benefit of the local economy.
 The level of locally owned wind turbines in Aberdeenshire is the highest in the UK.